CoolKidCroc/kenshirpg/README.md

 # KenshiRPG

 What's up it's your boy Cool Kid Croc here, I spent 3 days coding this in python.
-It's buggy so don't send feedback.

 ### Installing and running the game